biw/enwrap/README.md

 # Enwrap

-Enwrap is a very small library (653 bytes) that allows you to wrap functions and return typed errors, with a focus on ease of use and developer experience.
+Enwrap is a very small library (1.2KB) that allows you to wrap functions and return typed errors, with a focus on ease of use and developer experience.
 Unlike other libraries, Enwrap does not require you to learn a new syntax, but instead allows you to use native JS/TS.

 ## Installation